yesnik/golang-guides/interfaces.md

 	play(toy)
 }
 ```
+When we have a variable of an interface type, the only methods we can be sure it has are the methods that are defined in the interface.
+And so those are the only methods Go allows us to call.

+---

 Below `v` is a `Vertex` (not `*Vertex`) and does NOT implement `Abser` interface.
 There will be an error: